percy-xu/cicc/Industry Momentum + CAPE/README.md

 ![equation](https://latex.codecogs.com/svg.latex?e^{scaled}_{x}=e_{x}\cdot\frac{P^{TR}_{x}}{P_{x}})

 Now we have a total return price series and a scaled earnings series.
-They are then adjusted for inflation using the [Consumer Price Index from the FRED](https://fred.stlouisfed.org/series/CHNCPIALLQINMEI).
+They are then adjusted for inflation using the [Consumer Price Index](https://fred.stlouisfed.org/series/CHNCPIALLQINMEI).

-By taking the arithmetic mean of these scaled, inflation-adjusted earnings in the last *n* years, we get an "averaged out" earning which in year *t* is defined as:
+By taking the arithmetic mean of these scaled, inflation-adjusted earnings in the last *n* years, we get an "averaged out" earning which in period *t* is defined as:

 <!-- $\overline{e}_{t}={\frac{1}{n}}(\sum^{n}_{i=1}e_{t-n+i})=\frac{e_{t-n}+e_{t-n+1}+\cdots+e_{t-1}+e_{t}}{n}$ -->

 ![equation](https://latex.codecogs.com/svg.latex?\overline{e}_{t}={\frac{1}{n}}(\sum^{n}_{i=1}e_{t-n+i})=\frac{e_{t-n}+e_{t-n+1}+\cdots+e_{t-1}+e_{t}}{n})

-When CAPE was first defined, Campbell and Shiller took *n=10* - meaning 10 years of adjusted earnings are averaged.
-In this project, we shorten this period to 5 years because the China-A Shares is very young and market data is limited.
-This is a comprise, but it does not contradict the spirit of CAPE.
-Shiller frequently refers to *Market Analysis*, a textbook written by Graham & Dodd in 1934 that mentions a meaningful valuation should look at earnings *"not less than five years, preferably seven or ten years"*.
-It can be argued, therefore, five years still (closely) qualifies as a meaningful valuation period albeit being significantly shorter than ten years.
+Campbell and Shiller took *n=10* they first defined the CAPE ratio, meaning 10 years of adjusted earnings are averaged.
+In this project, we shorten this period to 5 years because the China A-Shares is very young and our market data only goes back to 2000.
+This is a compromise I am reluctant to make, but we should see that it does not contradict the spirit of the CAPE ratio.
+In his papers, Shiller refers to *Market Analysis*, a textbook written by Graham & Dodd in 1934 that mentions a meaningful valuation should look at earnings *"not less than five years, preferably seven or ten years"*.
+It can be argued, therefore, five years still (marginally) qualifies as a meaningful valuation period albeit being significantly shorter than ten years.

 Finally, much like the traditional P/E-ratio, simply divide the inflation-adjusted total return price by the average earnings (inflation-adjusted in each year) to calculate the CAPE ratio in period *t*.
 The CAPE ratio is computed quarterly.